Recognition Science Institute

 Ph.D.
 Pure Mathematics, Universidad Nacional Autónoma de México (UNAM)

-Sebastian leads mathematical research bridging abstract theoretical frameworks with Recognition Physics principles.
-His expertise in Category Theory and Graph Theory provides essential foundations for understanding information flow and emergent behavior in recognition systems.
-He completed postdoctoral work at UC San Diego, expanding his research into applied mathematics with emphasis on bioengineering and theoretical neuroscience.
+Leads mathematical research bridging abstract theoretical frameworks with Recognition Science principles.
+His expertise in Category Theory and Graph Theory provides essential foundations for understanding information flow and emergent behavior.
+Completed postdoctoral work at UC San Diego in applied mathematics.

 Dr. Megan Simons